smarc-project/smarc_releases/README.md

 If you click on the "Actions" panel for this repo (positioned above) you should be able to view the `release-deb` action triggered by the release creation.

 The action will try to make a release of all packages enumerated in the [release_repos.yaml](https://github.com/smarc-project/smarc_releases/blob/noetic-devel/release_repos.yaml) file as well as the [release_repos_gui.yaml](https://github.com/smarc-project/smarc_releases/blob/noetic-devel/release_repos_gui.yaml) file.
 It builds debian packages for each package, and bundles them in a zip file that gets presented in the releases interface when the action is done.
-If successful, it will also update the minor package version in the repos of all released packages.
+If successful, it will also update the minor package version in the repos of all released packages using the [@smarcbot](https://github.com/smarcbot) user.

 ### Hosting a release